josefbacik/fsperf/README.md

 must specify a `[main]` section with the following required options

   * `directory` - the directory to run the performance jobs in.
+  * `cpugovernor` - the cpu governor to use for the run.

 Then subsequently you must specify configs, which whatever name you wish to use.
 These take the following optional options